 So why have the go-to topics of discussion human beings have at their disposal been reduced to the latest tragedies in the news, and the past/present/future atmospheric conditions?

 The fucking media, of course.
 I have serious doubts in my mind that the indigenous tribes wandering our lands spent any significant amount of their time bitching about how hot it was, only to complain the next day about how chilly it had gotten.
-Whining has never brought out the sun to my knowledge, so do me a favour and please just shut the fuck up about it.
+Whining has never brought out the sun to my knowledge, so do me a favour a grandiose favour, and please just shut the fuck up about it.

 Every report from our loving information providers tends to leave us quaking in our shoes over an imminent heat-wave, high wind alert, extreme weather warning, deadly lightning strike, crippling sleet-storm, and on and on.
 90 percent of these mini fear-mongering campaigns lead to fuck all, but no one ever seems to clue in.
 They just keep anxiously repeating to one another whatever the Ministry of Weather spouts out.